-When you contact our office, you will be scheduled for this 15 minute triage phone appointment which is a specific time reserved for you.
+When you contact our office, you will be scheduled for this 15 minute phone screening appointment, which is a specific time reserved for you.
 Ideally this appointment will be offered (schedules permitting) within 2 business days.
 It is important that you are available as scheduled for this time when a clinician will call you.
 You will be asked a number of questions and have the opportunity to discuss your personal situation and ask questions.
-Please call CAPS at 814-863-0395 to set up a triage phone appointment.
+Please call CAPS at 814-863-0395 to set up a phone screening appointment.

 At the end of the phone contact, appropriate options will be reviewed with you.
-These could include an appointment for an initial consultation at CAPS and/or referral to other resources on campus or in the community that can help address your concerns.
-Crisis and urgent appointments are available when needed.
+These could include an initial appointment at CAPS and/or referral to other resources on campus or in the community that can help address your concerns.
+Urgent appointments are available when needed.

 CAPS is a short term counseling agency.
 If you need or are interested in a longer term therapy relationship, we can help you to access our web-based Community Provider Database and advise you about setting up services in the community.

-During this private consultation, the student has the opportunity to discuss his or her concerns.
+During the first in-person appointment, the student has the opportunity to discuss in more detail his or her concerns.
 If further services are indicated, the counselor may recommend group or individual counseling, suggest further evaluation, or refer the student to other services on or off campus.
-Occasionally, some students find that this initial consultation meets their needs and require no further services.
+Occasionally, some students find that this appointment meets their needs and require no further services.

 NOTE: Students should not pursue services at CAPS for the sole purpose of obtaining a letter of support.
-CAPS does not provide letters at the time of an initial consultation and cannot provide documentation regarding a student's mental health without a history of services at CAPS during the specified time period.
+CAPS does not provide letters at the First Appointment and cannot provide documentation regarding a student's mental health without a history of services at CAPS during the specified time period.
 If necessary, students are encouraged to seek letters of support from individuals directly involved in their care such as past or present psychological/psychiatric providers, medical doctors, or family members.